sigurd4/rclc_cppb/README.md

 # rclc_cppb
-C++ OOP bindings for Micro-ROS implementation of rclc
+C++ OOP bindings for Micro-ROS implementation of rclc.

+This is an unofficial add-on for [micro-ros-arduino](https://github.com/micro-ROS/micro_ros_arduino).

 Officially supported hardware:
 - Portenta H7